Etsy Blitz Week Day 4

 Likewise, when I work in and on my Etsy shop, I batch my work together.
 I batch listings, I batch photography for new collections, and I batch the actual orders - where I work on all the pink items at the same time, then all the navy items, then all the grey items, etc.

 Not only does this save time, it also helps me to be significantly more organized and to accomplish way more than I would if I was jumping between different tasks constantly.

 Because I am batching things together, I have time that I am super focused and accomplish quite a bit, and I’m also better about holding myself to a standard of dividing up my time and moving onto the next task.
 I’m pretty type A, so I like to set an expectation for myself of how I’m going to use my time each day, and batching things together helps me to keep focused and keep on track for what I need to get done.
 If I know that I only have an hour to get all my listings created and published, I’m more likely to stay on task and work through things as quickly as i can, rather than getting distracted or going down internet rabbit holes of other things that need to get done.

 I also want to remind you that this is the LAST CALL for VIP members of the Etsy Setup Success waitlist.
-Doors are opening at 8am tomorrow for the VIP MEMBERS with a special bonus available only for the VIP waitlist members.
+Doors are opening at 8am tomorrow for the VIP waitlist members, so you don’t want to miss that bonus.

 If you are interested in joining that waitlist do so tonight!
 That VIP email will be headed out at 8am, so you don’t want to miss it.

 Thanks so much for joining me, and I hope to see you tomorrow when we are going to talk about getting found in search and how to drive traffic to your shop!